Toledo vs. Northern Illinois NCAA Football Odds, Plays and Insights | October 9, 2021

 Northern Illinois Stats and Trends

-- The Huskies have been underdogs by 12.5 points or more two times this year and covered the spread once.
+- The Huskies have been underdogs by 12.5 points or more two times this season and covered the spread once.

-- Northern Illinois' games this season have eclipsed the over/under two times in five opportunities (40%).
+- Northern Illinois' games this year have hit the over on two of five set point totals (40%).

-- When Northern Illinois scores more than 16.6 points, it is 3-0-1 against the spread and 3-1 overall.
+- Northern Illinois is 3-0-1 against the spread and 3-1 overall in games when it scores more than 16.6 points.

-- Northern Illinois is 3-0-1 against the spread and 3-1 overall when the team amasses more than 297.2 yards.
+- In games that Northern Illinois churns out over 297.2 yards, the team is 3-0-1 against the spread and 3-1 overall.

-- The Huskies have turned the ball over eight times, three fewer times than the Rockets have forced turnovers (11).
+- The Huskies have eight giveaways this season, while the Rockets have 11 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.